Top Tourist Attractions

 |Top Tourist Place||Boracay, Chocolate Hills, Taal Volcano, San Agustin Church, Mayon, Banaue Rice Terraces, Puerto Princesa Subterranean River National Park, Corregidor, Manila Bay, Rizal Park, Mactan, Malapascua, Mount Pinatubo, Siargao, Subic Bay, Honda Bay, Basilica del Santo Niño, Mount Apo, Manila Ocean Park, Hinatuan Enchanted River, Fort Santiago, Quiapo Church, Villa Escudero, Coron Island, Hundred Islands National Park, Manila Cathedral, SM Mall of Asia, Mines View Park, Enchanted Kingdom, Magellan’s Cross, Burnham Park, Sky Fun, Manila Zoo|

 When applying as a tourist, there are no restrictions on past trips.
-However, before applying for any tourist or visiting visa, we recommend that you visit at least two countries.
+However, before applying for any tourist or visiting visa, we recommend that you visit at least 4 to 5 countries.

 Educational qualifications are not required for tourist visas.
 Anyone with any educational background is eligible to apply.